 The Review publishes non-student scholarship under three rubrics: Articles, Essays, and Book Reviews.
 The Review publishes student scholarship under two rubrics: Notes and Comments.
-We also accept essays and responses for publication in the Gonzaga Law Review Online.

 Articles & Essays: The division between Articles and Essays is not rigid, but it helps us and our readers to distinguish between longer, more systematic pieces and shorter, more exploratory ones.
 You may submit your written material as either an Essay or an Article.
 However, our editors may consider each submission for both categories unless you request that we not do so.